REAtes/Shipping-and-Driver-Cost-Calculator/README.md

-# Nile Shipping and Driver Cost Calculator
+# Shipping and Driver Cost Calculator

 This Python project includes functions for calculating shipping costs, driver costs, and money earned from trips using the Nile service.